Momelez-Mchunu/LoginCLI-Application/README.md

 # LoginCLI-Application
 LoginCLI-Application is a command line application that allows the user to sign up, login or exit

+The application is implemented using Python and SQLite3

 These commands are executed using a specific number that corresponds to that command

 0 -exiting the program